david-youster/filehub/README.md

 ## Usage
 1. Run `npm install` to install dependencies.
-2. Run `npm install mongo` to install MongoDB driver.
+2. Run `npm install mongo` to install the MongoDB driver.
-3. Run `node main` to launch application.
+3. Run `node main` to launch the application.
+4. Access the application UI by directing your browser to the displayed IP address at port 8081.